amplication/docs/docs/premium-features/custom-types-and-actions.md

 ## Conclusion

-Custom Types & Actions in Amplication provide a powerful and flexible way to define and manage your application's data structures and API endpoints.
-By leveraging custom DTOs and Actions, you can create a tailored and efficient API that meets your specific requirements and generates the production-ready code for it in your repository.
+Custom Types & Actions in Amplication streamline the process of creating and managing your application's APIs and data structures.
+With a single source of truth, fast creation capabilities, and standardization benefits, you can focus on building the core functionality of your application while Amplication takes care of generating high-quality, production-ready code for your APIs in your repository.